Liquid–liquid extraction: Cobalt

 The extraction of cobalt from hydrochloric acid using Alamine 336 (tri-octyl/decyl amine) in meta-xylene.
 Cobalt can be extracted also using Ionquest 290 or Cyanex 272 {bis-(2,4,4-trimethylpentyl) phosphinic acid}.

 Copper

 Copper can be extracted using hydroxyoximes as extractants, a recent paper describes an extractant that has a good selectivity for copper over cobalt and nickel.

+Gadolinium

+The rare earth element Gadolinium can be extracted with n-tributyl phosphate and nitric acid to yield over a kilogram of gadolinium oxide.

 Neodymium

 The rare earth element Neodymium is extracted by di(2-ethyl-hexyl)phosphoric acid into hexane by an ion exchange mechanism.
+Neodymium can also be separated from dysprosium through selective precipitation of dysprosium with Cyanex 272 when the HNO3 concentration was 0.001 mol/L.

 Nickel

 Nickel can be extracted using di(2-ethyl-hexyl)phosphoric acid and tributyl phosphate in a hydrocarbon diluent (Shellsol).

 Palladium and platinum

 Dialkyl sulfides, tributyl phosphate and alkyl amines have been used for extracting palladium and platinum.